 The AFC is fortunate to have a talented and eclectic group of dedicated Board Members, each of them bringing something unique to the table.
 They generously give of their time, expertise, and money for the benefit of our organization.
 We couldn't exist without them!

 RIDGELY PORTER III

-J. Ridgely Porter III is an attorney and a former partner with the firm of Carr and Porter, with practice areas in real estate, maritime and international law.
-He is a former President of Virginia International Terminals, a former Chairman of Chesapeake Hospital Authority,and a former President and current Director of the National Society of the James Madison Family Descendants.
-He serves on the Governing Council of the Miller Center of the University of Virginia and the Board of the Boy's and Girl's Club.
+Ridgely Porter is an attorney and a former partner with the firm of Carr and Porter, with practice areas in real estate, maritime and international law.
+He is a former President of Virginia International Terminals and a former Chairman of Chesapeake Hospital Authority.
 Mr. Porter received his BA (History) from the University of Virginia and his JD from Washington and Lee University.
 He has been a member of the Board of Directors of the Alliance Française de Charlottesville since 2007.
 He travels often to France and loves French culture, French civilization, and the French language.

 Nicole Kardell is an attorney for the Washington D.C.-based firm, Ifrah Law.
 While she travels regularly to D.C. for her practice, Charlottesville is home, where she is raising her daughter on her family’s farm.
 Before returning permanently to Charlottesville, Nicole practiced law for large law firms in New York and Washington.
 She earned both her BA and her juris doctorate from the University of Virginia.